UWASL/NIFTY/example/example.md

 Now let's see how the this example is different when we have Nifty running in the system

-Example 2: A Partition while using Nifty
+Example 2: A partition while using Nifty
 -------

 We will repeate the previouse example on the cluster after deploying Nifty.